StalkAltan/platform/projects/ngrx.io/content/guide/component-store/comparison.md

 itself, but also every "prescription" of how it could be changed.
 All "`updater`s" and "`effect`s" should be part of the ComponentStore, responsible for the specific state.

-It make ComponentStore less scalable - if there are too many updaters and effects in a single class, then it quickly becomes unreadable.
+It makes ComponentStore less scalable - if there are too many updaters and effects in a single class, then it quickly becomes unreadable.

-Shared `select`ors should also be part of the ComponentStore, however downstream components might have their component-specific details, such as aggregating all the info needed for its _"View Model"_.
+Shared `select`ors should also be part of the ComponentStore, however downstream components might have their component-specific details, such as aggregating all the info needed for their _"View Model"_.
 In such cases, it's acceptable to create `ComponentStore<string>` that won't be managing state and would contain a number of selectors.

 <figure>
   <img src="generated/images/guide/component-store/file-structure.png" alt="Comparison of NgRx Store and Component Store file structures" width="100%" height="100%" />
 </figure>